LilithElina/CPANG19/pages/toy_examples.md

 ### Exploring the benefits of graphs for read mapping

-To get a first impression of how a graph reference helps us do a better job while mapping reads.
-We will construct a series of graphs from a linear reference to a graph with a lot variation and look at mapping rates, i.e. at the fraction of reads that can successfully be mapped to the graph.
-For examples, we might include variation above given allele frequency (AF) cutoffs and vary this cutoff.
+To get a first impression of how a graph reference helps us do a better job while mapping reads, we will construct a series of graphs from a linear reference to a graph with a lot variation and look at mapping rates, i.e. at the fraction of reads that can successfully be mapped to the graph.
+For example, we might include variation above given allele frequency (AF) cutoffs and vary this cutoff.
 You can make a VCF with a minimum allele fequency with this command (replace `FREQ` with the frequency you want):

     vcffilter -f 'AF > FREQ' 1mb1kgp/z.vcf.gz > min_af_filtered.vcf